kkartas/ETLForge/paper/paper.md

 2. **Maintenance overhead**: Duplicate schema definitions require synchronized updates, increasing development time and error potential [@Dasu2003].
 3. **Testing gaps**: Inconsistent test data may not exercise edge cases that production validation catches, leading to false confidence [@Loshin2010].

-Existing libraries focus on either data generation (e.g., *Faker* [@Faker2024]) or validation (e.g., *Great Expectations* [@GreatExpectations2023], *pandera* [@Pandera2023]).
-Because these tools are independent, engineers must maintain **parallel schemas**—one for generation, one for validation—leading to drift and missed bugs.
+Most existing libraries focus primarily on either data generation (e.g., *Faker* [@Faker2024]) or validation (e.g., *Great Expectations* [@GreatExpectations2023]).
+While some tools like *pandera* [@Pandera2023] support both generation and validation, they typically use separate, independently-defined schemas for each task.
+This means engineers must maintain **parallel schemas**—one for generation, one for validation—leading to drift and missed bugs.
 ETLForge unifies both stages under a single source of truth, reducing maintenance effort and improving test robustness.
 Its small dependency footprint (six runtime packages) fits comfortably inside continuous-integration pipelines.

 ## State of the field